 cost lot son won

 Suppose we ask the students to classify them by beginnings, endings, and the presence of vowels.
 The act of classification requires the students to scrutinize the words and associate words containing similar elements.
-They can then name the categories in each classification (the c group and the st group), calling further attention to the common attributes of the group.
-They can also connect words that fit together (pop song, soft cloth, etc.).
+They can then name the categories in each classification (the “c” group and the “st” group), calling further attention to the common attributes of the group.
+They can also connect words that fit together (“pop song,” “soft cloth,” etc.).
 They can then proceed to rehearse the spellings of one category at a time.
 The same principle operates over other types of material—say, number facts.
 Whether categories are provided to students or they create them, the purpose is the same.
 Also, information can be selected with categories in mind.
-The list is, to outward appearances, almost random.
+The previous list is, to outward appearances, almost random.
 A list that deliberately and systematically provides variations would be easier to organize (it would already have at least implicit categories within it).

 Ordering Information to Be Learned